Clinical Embryology PGDip

 Course details

-Through a series of compulsory modules you’ll develop your knowledge of both the theory and practice of clinical embryology.
+The course is structured in a series of sequential compulsory modules, each of which is released according to a specific timetable, allowing for a systematic progression through the course material.
+Through these modules, you’ll develop your knowledge of both the theory and practice of clinical embryology.

 Course structure